contentauth/c2pa-python-example/README.md

     python -m venv c2pa-env
     source c2pa-env/bin/activate
     ```
     In the first command, `c2pa-env` is the name of the virtual environment; you can use another name if you wish.
-These two commands do not produce any output in the terminal window, but your prompt will change to `(c2pa-env)` ro whatever environment name you chose.
+These two commands do not produce any output in the terminal window, but your prompt will change to `(c2pa-env)` or whatever environment name you chose.
 1. Install dependencies:
     ```
     pip install -r requirements.txt